🇯🇵 日本語 | 🇺🇸 English

 C2.
 Definite integral via Monte Carlo

 Compute ∫₀¹ e-x² dx with Monte Carlo.
-(Part of the Gaussian integral — no closed-form answer.)
+(It's part of the Gaussian integral — no closed-form answer.)

 C3.
 Frequency distribution & histogram

-Generate 100 random numbers in [0,1], compute a frequency distribution with 0.1-wide bins, and display a text-based histogram.
+Generate 100 random numbers in [0,1], build a frequency distribution with 0.1-wide bins, and print a text-based histogram.

 C4.
 Confidence interval